drallard/drallard.github.io/about.md

 ### FDA Center for Food Safety and Applied Nutrition
 #### College Park, MD (2009 - 2013)
-ORISE Fellow in the Division of Microbiology
+ORISE Fellow in the Division of Microbiology with [Dr. Eric Brown](https://www.fda.gov/food/whole-genome-sequencing-wgs-program/whole-genome-sequencing-researchers#Eric_Brown)

 * Evaluated reservoirs of Salmonella in agricultural environments on Virginia’s Eastern Shore.